Zicheng-Li/TinyServe/README.md

-# TinyServe: Phase 4
+# TinyServe: Phase 5

-This is the Phase 4 implementation of TinyServe:
+This is the Phase 5 implementation of TinyServe:

 - FastAPI endpoint for text generation
 - Requests are enqueued into an `asyncio.Queue`
 - A background scheduler builds dynamic batches and runs one batched inference
 - Each request gets its own response via `asyncio.Future`
 - SSE streaming endpoint for single-request token streaming
+- KV-cache optimization (dynamic/static/offloaded）
 ## 1) Environment

 ```bash